AngelValentino/TaskFlow/README.md

 ### From Portfolio to Scalable Solution

-- **Started as a portfolio project** but evolved into a full-fledged productivity app.
-- **Goal**: Simplify digital productivity with a task-focused experience.
-- **Crafted with care**: Every aspect of TaskFlow, from frontend to backend, was thoughtfully developed to follow best practices, emphasizing security and user-focused design.
+TaskFlow began as a portfolio project and grew into a full productivity app.
+Its goal is to make digital work simpler with a task-focused design.
+Built with care, the app follows best practices and focuses on security and user experience.

 ### Current Limitations

-TaskFlow began as a portfolio project and, while ready for use as a full-fledged application, is currently limited by the Mailgun free tier, which restricts email sending to 100 emails per day.
+TaskFlow began as a portfolio project and, while it's fully functional and production-ready, it currently faces a few limitations:

+- **Email Sending Limit:** The app relies on the Mailgun free tier, which restricts email delivery to **100 emails per day**.
+This may affect notification-heavy use cases unless upgraded to a paid plan.

+- **Request Cancellation:** The app uses asynchronous API calls and allows clients to abort requests.
+However, the backend still processes those requests.
+Using WebSockets could enable real-time cancellation detection, but at the cost of added complexity.

 ### Accessibility (a11y)